This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Pork– Pork recipes such as pan seared pork chops, slow cooker pork loin roast, or rosemary pork tenderloin all pair well with roasted smashed brussels sprouts.

-- Seafood – Pair smashed sprouts with fish, like pan seared salmon or lemon baked cod, for a weeknight meal, or up your game on special occasions with lobster tail or crab legs.
+- Seafood – Pair smashed sprouts with fish, like pan seared salmon or lemon baked cod, for a weeknight meal, or up your game on special occasions with air fryer shrimp, lobster tail or crab legs.

 More Brussels Sprouts Recipes